Stage presence

 When your hands betray you

-"We often reveal through gesture something that is blocked psychologically and that we wish to hide or control, silently.
-I laugh a lot at my singers who plant carrots while singing.
-I tell them they are in the middle of a control crisis when in reality they are controlling nothing.
-The carrot hooks them to their mind and as a result they are devoid of emotion.
+We often reveal through gesture something that is blocked psychologically and that we try to hide or control, silently.
+Adeline is amused by her singers who "plant carrots" while singing: they believe they are in full control when in reality they are controlling nothing.
+The gesture hooks them to their mind, and as a result they are devoid of emotion.
 The unconscious will always find a way to manifest itself through the rest of the body.
-It is very hard to hide the truth of oneself from others."
+It is very hard to hide the truth of oneself from others.

-"In public speaking, gesture must remain natural.
-You must identify the gestures that reveal an overflow of something and tame them while keeping your singularity."
+In public speaking, gesture must remain natural.
+You must identify the gestures that reveal an overflow of something and tame them while keeping your singularity.

 FROM STAGE FRIGHT TO FLOW